bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

 **5. Final touches**

-To let your system know where it should find all the ROS 2 dependencies and packages, we add a little bit of config to your ``~/.bashrc`` file, which will be run everytime you open a new terminal.
+To let your system know where it should find all the ROS 2 dependencies and packages, we add a little bit of config to your ``~/.bashrc`` file, which will be run every time you open a new terminal.
+In case you are not using the bash shell, replace ``~/.bashrc`` with your shell's configuration file.

 - Run the following three commands:
     - ``echo 'export PATH=$PATH:$HOME/.local/bin' >> ~/.bashrc``
     - ``echo 'source /opt/ros/rolling/setup.bash' >> ~/.bashrc``
-    - ``echo 'source $HOME/colcon_ws/install/setup.bash' >> ~/.bashrc``

 **TODOs**